Azure/azure-kusto-microhack/README.md

 Hint 2: [let - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/letstatement#examples)

+Hint 3: Remember to include a ";" at the end of your let statement.

 #### Task 2: Add more fields to your timechart
 Write a query to show a timechart of the number of records, by TransportationMode.
 Use 10 minute bins.